inductiva/inductiva/tutorials/simulators/COAWST.md

 |  c2-standard-4  |       4      | 9 hours and 47 minutes | 0.71 US$ |
 |  c2-standard-60 |      60      |  1 hour and 3 seconds  | 1.37 US$ |
 | c2-standard-112 |      112     |                        |          |

+For this simulations we devided the number of virtual CPUs each machine has equally for all 3 models (1, 20 and 36 respectively).
+And used values for `Ntile` and `nproc` of (1 1), (4 5) and (6 6) respectively.

 In this tutorial, we covered the essential steps for setting up and running a **COAWST** simulation using the **Inductiva API**.
 We explored the necessary